 Suboxone causes respiratory depression, meaning slower and more shallow breathing.
 Contact a medical professional if you experience this side effect as it could mean you are experiencing an overdose.

-If you’re taking suboxone for pain or for your addiction, NYC Suboxone doctors advise that you may notice symptoms such as:
+If you’re taking suboxone for pain or for your addiction, Suboxone doctors advise that you may notice symptoms such as:

 - Queasiness or overpowering dizziness